astutespruce/secas-blueprint/api/README.md

 ## Overview

-Use case: user uploads shapefile (AOI) representing a small area, this generates a custom PDF report including maps and summaries of overlap with Blueprint and indicators.
+Use case: user uploads shapefile (AOI) representing a small area, this generates a custom PDF report including maps and summaries of overlap with Blueprint and other data.

 ## Starting background jobs and API server